ConSol/sakuli/docs/development/maven-aspects.md

  2. Executes all unit tests
  3. Executes all **integration tests** (without UI-Tests)
  4. Adds the built maven artifacts to the local workspace
- 5. Builds the `sakuli-zipped-release-vX.X.X.zip` file locally
+ 5. Builds the `sakuli-vX.X.X.zip` file locally
  6. Deploys the maven artifacts to the local repository
  7. Deploys the maven artifacts to the remote labs.consol repository (if you have the permission for this)